Magda-Elkot/Chat-Bot/README.md

     2. Clean the dataset by removing unnecessary characters and stopwords.
     3. Convert the text into a numerical representation using TfidfVectorizer.
     4. Train a machine learning model using cosine similarity.
-    5.Test the chatbot by providing inputs and getting responses.
+    5. Test the chatbot by providing inputs and getting responses.

 # Conclusion
   I hope you find this chatbot useful for providing mental health support.